matrix-org/matrix.org/content/blog/2017/07/2017-07-07-a-call-to-arms-supporting-matrix.md

 So: <b>Matrix needs you.</b> Please become a supporter on <a href="https://patreon.com/matrixdotorg">Patreon </a>or <a href="https://liberapay.com/matrixdotorg/">Liberapay</a>, and help us save the world :)

-- Matthew, Amandine &amp; the whole Matrix.org team.
+- Matthew, Amandine & the whole Matrix.org team.